Rohde-Schwarz-Garage/sw-it-whatsappwebconnector/README.md

 In n8n the user can create `WhatsApp Web Trigger` nodes which register their webhooks with the whatsapp-server.
 Whenever a webhook is triggered, the node is triggered and starts the workflow with the message data and media (if it exists). \
 The `Send WhatsApp Web Message` node can be used to send messages as the WhatsApp client.
 They work by sending POST requests to the whatsapp-server

+> [!NOTE]
+> The whatsapp-web.js library needs to be updated periodically.
+Take a look [here](./docs/update-wwebjs.md) for a tutorial on updating it.

 ## 🔧 Setup
 ### WhatsApp Server
 To run the `whatsapp-server` which handles the WhatsApp Web connection and the incoming and outgoing messages, you will need to build and start the docker image: